klustria/oci-devops-helidon-example/oci_basic_setup/README.md

    ```
 4. Verify that it works by opening Cloud Shell from the OCI Console.

-### Clone the helidon-labs subdirectory for this lab exercise
+### Retrieve the oci-basic-setup subdirectory from the helidon-labs repository
 The materials for this exercise will be located in the [oci-basic-setup](https://github.com/helidon-io/helidon-labs/tree/main/hols/oci-basic-setup) subdirectory of the  [helidon-labs](https://github.com/helidon-io/helidon-labs) repository, hence only that specific subdirectory will be cloned.
-1. Open a Cloud Shell terminal.
-On the terminal, make sure you are in the home directory
+1. Open a Cloud Shell terminal and make sure you are in the home directory
    ```shell
    cd ~
    ```
-2. Use git sparsecheckout to checkout only oci-devops directory from the helidon-labs repository.
+2. Use `git sparsecheckout` to check out only the `oci-basic-setup` directory from the helidon-labs repository.
    ```shell
    git init helidon-labs
    cd helidon-labs